‘It’s been an absolute honour’: India skipper Rohit retires from Tests

 “Hello everyone, I would like to share that I am retiring from Test cricket,” Rohit posted on Instagram on Wednesday.

 “It’s been an absolute honour to represent my country in whites.
 Thank you for all the love and support over the years.
-I will continue to represent India in the ODI (One Day International) format.”
+I will continue to represent India in the ODI format.”

-Jasprit Bumrah, Rohit’s deputy in the test squad, led the side in two tests in Australia last season in Rohit’s absence but the Indian cricket board (BCCI) may not task a fast bowler with full-time captaincy given their injury-prone nature.
+Jasprit Bumrah, Rohit’s deputy in the Test squad, led the side in two Tests in Australia last season in Rohit’s absence, but the Board of Control for Cricket in India may not task a fast bowler with full-time captaincy, given their injury-prone nature.

-India will kick off their test season with a five-match series in England beginning in Leeds on June 20.
+India will kick off their Test season with a five-match series in England beginning in Leeds on June 20.

-A late bloomer in the long format, Rohit retires with 4,301 runs including 12 hundreds from 67 tests with an average of 40.57.
+A late bloomer in the long format, Rohit retires with 4,301 runs, including 12 hundreds from 67 Tests with an average of 40.57.

 Rohit is a 50-overs stalwart with three 200-plus scores, including a 264 against Sri Lanka, which remains the highest individual score in men’s ODIs.

-An elegant right-hander when on song, Rohit could not reach the same height in test cricket though and had just one hundred in his last 19 innings.
+An elegant right-hander when on song, Rohit could not reach the same heights in Test cricket, though, and had just one hundred in his last 19 innings.

-His prolonged run drought forced the India captain to take the drastic step of dropping himself from a Sydney test against Australia earlier this year.
+His prolonged run drought forced the India captain to take the drastic step of dropping himself from a Sydney Test against Australia this year.

-Rohit led India to the final of the 50-overs World Cup in 2023 and also captained them to their Champions Trophy victory earlier this year.
+Rohit led India to the final of the 50-overs World Cup in 2023 and also captained them to their Champions Trophy victory this year.